-Located on over 300 acres of a forested parkland just north of the city of Barrie, Simcoe County Museum showcases indoor and outdoor exhibits.
+Located on over 120 hectares of a forested parkland just north of the city of Barrie, Simcoe County Museum showcases indoor and outdoor exhibits.
 Simcoe County Museum is surrounded by heritage buildings that were preserved and relocated from various places throughout Simcoe County.
 Within the museum are five different galleries that contain over 30,000 donated artifacts from various eras.

 Head to the Ross Channen Gallery for a look at the large and impressive replica of a Wendat longhouse, which is a traditional Indigenous construction.
 Next, walk through what feels like Barrie’s Main Street around the turn of the 20th century, with displays of prominent business that operated during that time, such as hat makers and hardware stores.
 The Living and Working Gallery features artifacts that show how the things transformed for local people from the early 1890s to the 1970s.
 The Natural Resources Gallery celebrates the diverse landscapes of the region, including the dramatic escarpment, lush forests, clean waters and sandy beaches.
 These natural resources have sustained the people who call Simcoe County home and will continue to with dedicated conservation efforts.

 For up-to-date information and details on the Simcoe County Museum, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.